 Drop by the Youth Services Desk to register.
 You'll get a prize and an entry into our Grand Prize Drawing for every 200 minutes you read!
 Stop by anytime this summer to check out the Grand Prize Baskets you can enter to win.

 Are you ready for a Summer Camp Challenge?
-Step 1: Register online at http://cslibrary.readsquared.com or stop by the Adult Services Desk to pick up a paper tracker.
+Step 1: Register online at http://cslibrary.readsquared.com, download the paper Challenge Tracker here, or stop by the Adult Services Desk to pick up a copy of the paper tracker.
 Step 2: Read 600 minutes and attend three teens-only programs.
 Step 3: Get entered to win tickets to Six Flags Great America!
 (And you'll get other cool prizes along the way.)

 BINGO is the name of the game this summer.
 The more boxes you cross off, the more chances you have to win a Grand Prize Basket!
-Drop by the Adult Services Desk to pick up a Bingo sheet.
-You can also register and track your progress online at readsquared.com/cslibrary.
+Drop by the Adult Services Desk to pick up a Bingo sheet, or download it by clicking here.
+You can also register and track your progress online at http://cslibrary.readsquared.com.
 (If you track your progress online, you'll still need to come in to claim your prizes!)

 Learn new things (like how to keep bugs away naturally, tai chi, or how to make braided charm jewelry and check off those bingo boxes towards the Grand Prize!
 And remember: If you don't feel like completing an activity on the bingo sheet, you can always attend a program instead (just bring your sheet to us to get credit).

 Need help with the "Read a book set in the decade you were born" square?
 Click here to see our recommended list!